vvaucoul/FT_LS/README.md

 ### Projet

-The goal of the project was to recreate the 'LS' system command.
+The goal of the project was to recreate the 'LS' system command.<br>
 The project is not very complicated but it is interesting because we have to learn a lot about the Linux system.

 Mandatory flags: